Gambling addiction

 Gambling is deeply ingrained in British culture with many people enjoying the occasional “flutter” or spending a few pounds on scratchcards now and again.
 While for most people, this is an occasional harmless pastime, for some it can become a serious problem.
 Gambling addiction affects around 0.5% of people in Britain (almost 250,000 people), with around 2.2 million more at risk of becoming addicted.
-When gambling addiction develops, it can be a lonely place but it is important to know that there is help available and you don’t need to suffer alone.
+When gambling abuse develops, it can be a lonely place but it is important to know that there is help available and you don’t need to suffer alone.

 What is gambling addiction?